ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 ### Step 8: Check New RAM Balance

-Finally, revisit the Ultra Blockchain Explorer to check your new RAM balance (952 KB).
+Finally, revisit the Ultra Blockchain Explorer to check your new RAM balance (e.g. 952 KB).
 You should see an increase in RAM, reflecting the purchase.

 ![](./images/buyram-new-ram-balance.png)

 By following these steps, you have successfully used UOS tokens to purchase RAM for your account on the Ultra blockchain.
 This RAM is essential for activities such as deploying smart contracts or managing digital assets.

+## What's next?

+The next tutorial will cover the process of building a transaction using the Ultra Toolkit to send some UOS and to do a Uniq purchase - [Tutorial - Token transfer and Uniq purchase transactions](./tutorial-token-transfer-and-nft-purchase.md)